André Vallerand: Canadian politics

-Since 1994
+After politics

 In late 1994, Vallerand became president of the EDI World Institute, which specialized in electronic data interchange.
 In 1997, he was commissioned by the government of Canada to lead a task force studying taxation policy for online businesses.
 Vallerand's report recommended that Canada provide a clear regulatory framework and not impose additional taxes on electronic commerce.

 Vallerand later served as president of the Canadian Institute of Tourism and Electronic Commerce (CITEC), though he was ousted from this position after a fractious board meeting in January 2000.
 Shortly thereafter, Vallerand contacted the Prime Minister's Office to report allegations that some federal funds granted to CITEC via Human Resources Development Canada had been misappropriated by two other board members; he went public with the controversy later in the same month, saying that it had not been properly addressed by the government.
 Prime Minister Jean Chrétien rejected this accusation, responding that his office had informed the Royal Canadian Mounted Police (RCMP) "within minutes" of receiving Vallerand's information.
 In July 2000, following an RCMP investigation, the two board members named by Vallerand were formally charged with theft and fraud.

-Vallerand was appointed as chairman of the board for Advantage Link Inc., a publicly traded computer services company, in August 2001.
-He was later appointed as chairman of the Destination Council of the United Nations World Tourism Organization and as president of the World Centre of Excellence for Destinations.
-In 2011, he was appointed as special advisor on destination management to Taleb Rifai, the secretary-general of the United Nations World Tourism Organization.
+He was appointed chairman of the board for Advantage Link Inc., a publicly traded computer services company, in August 2001.
+He was later appointed chairman of the Destination Council of the United Nations World Tourism Organization and as president of the World Centre of Excellence for Destinations.
+In 2011, he was appointed special advisor on destination management to Taleb Rifai, the secretary-general of the United Nations World Tourism Organization.

+Vallerand died on August 3, 2026, at the age of 86.